 "Really?"
 Said Black, Potter's sidekick.
 "Because I've never seen such a scrawny looking girl play as beater.
 Sure you're up for it?"
 His shaggy black hair fell into his eyes.
 Merlin, he needed a haircut.

 I tensed.
 He laughed because he thought it was because of what he said.
 But I could hear a familiar whistling in my ears.
 Turning quickly, I shoved Carter out of the way and took a swing at the bludger that would have crushed his skull.
-Turning back around, I saw astonishment in their eyes.
-Well, except for Potter and Black’s.
+As I turned back around, I saw astonishment in their eyes.
+Well, except for Potter and Black's.
 They just seemed bored.
 Ticked off, I stepped closer as Potter took out a small snitch that he always carried and began to let it fly a little out of reach and then catch it.

 "I'm not new.
 But I suggest if you want to keep those things you call eyes, you'll watch what you say about my appearance Black."